kylemonper/CamelsQuery/readme2.md

 #### The `extract_huc_data()` function requires three inputs
 * basin directory (basin_dir)
   + This is the location of the `basin_data_public_v1p2` folder.
-From this directory you should be able to further navigate to desired daymet mean forcing data folders (labeled 01, 02, 03, etc) via : "~/home/basin_dataset_public_v1p2/basin_mean_forcing/daymet" , and the streamflow folders should be in: "~/home/basin_dataset_public_v1p2/usgs_streamflow" .
-This *exact* folder structure is required for the function to work properly
+From this directory you should be able to further navigate to desired daymet mean forcing data folders (labeled 01, 02, 03, etc) via : "~/home/basin_dataset_public_v1p2/basin_mean_forcing/daymet" , and the streamflow folders should be in: "\~/home/basin_dataset_public_v1p2/usgs_streamflow" .
+This *exact* folder structure is required for the function to work properly (if you used the download function or downloaded from the correct locations mentioned above, this shouldn't be an issue)
 * attribute directory (attr_dir)
   + location of .txt files for data attributes (camels_clim.txt, camels_geol.txt, etc)
 * huc ids (huc8_names)